Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/deploy-react-app.md

 In this final chapter we will we deploy our frontend to Netlify.
 Firstly, let's explore why Netlify?

-Variety is the spice of life and when it comes to deploying a React, you have tonnes of variety.
+Variety is the spice of life and when it comes to deploying a React app, you have tonnes of variety.
 However, I'm yet to find few that gives you a simple process to deploy your site than others.

 The things that stand out for me using Netlify: